qamk/odin-facebook/README.md

 # Odin-Facebook (OdinSocial)
 This project's aim was to create a social media site similar to Facebook (hence the name).
 It needed to have the basic functions of Facebook (e.g. Friends & Friend Requests) and capabilities typical to social media sites in general (i.e. users can interact with each other).
 [Live on Heroku](https://radiant-sea-74387.herokuapp.com/timeline).

 This project was made using Rails 6.1 with Ruby version 3.0.
 Styling is done using Bulma.
-AWS S3 for storing user avatars.
+AWS S3 for storing user avatars*.
 Unit tests (TDD) for the models written using Minitest.

 Please refer to the Gemfile for complete information on the dependencies.